Peruz/load_lpp/paper.md

 # Summary
+Load_LPP is a Rust pipeline for measuring, processing, and visualize data from load cells.
+Weighing system of load cells are everywhere.
+Regarding science needs, both laboratory-based and outdoor research rely on load cells for reference values and time series used to contrain reaction and fluxes.
+Industry, healthcare, and logistic sectors also strongly rely on the weighing system [@cite:year].
+The importance of reliable, automated, and performant weighing system is confirmed by the increasing availability of smart system and research efforts on processing algorithms.
+However, these research advances do not find a convenient way of adoption, but remain mostly bound to proprietery hardware-software boundles.
+Commonly the need includes the automatic recording and processing of the load.
+In this sense, common commercial applications have some limitations:
+1. Often require a specific logger or a laptop.
+2. Provide only minimum garancies over long term periods.
+3. Procide limited processing and automation functionalities.
+4. Requeire significant preprocessing and post-processing steps because of the device-specific formats and functionalities.
+5. Are not, or hardly, extendible.
+6. Are not suited for large data sets (long term stability with minimal instrumentation such as a raspberry pi and automated and optimized processing functionalities).

+In general terms, these limitations are also found and address in similar fields.
+Accelerometers
+other field (accelerometers, ...).
+At the best of our knowledge, we do not know of and equvalent for load cells.
+The only exception being hx711 (url, limitation: language and documentation, no processing).

+The need for and open, extendible, and ... framework that goes beyond the limitations

+This is For this reason, commercial scales increasily come with Virtua

+is a very common need in many scientific fields.
+In fact, the use of load cells has been pervasive in virtually every scientific

 The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
 The orbits